 Street Names and Nicknames for Methamphetamine

-Methamphetamine is a stimulant that can be used for medical purposes; however, it is highly addictive and therefore can only be prescribed by a doctor in very low doses.
-Methamphetamine is a white powder that has a bitter taste and no odor.
-It can be injected, snorted, smoked or ingested.
+Methamphetamine (meth) is a stimulant that can be used for medical purposes.
+However, it is highly addictive and therefore can only be prescribed by a doctor in very low doses.
+Meth is a white powder that has a bitter taste and no odor.
+It can be injected, snorted, smoked, or ingested.

 When meth is combined with other drugs, such as Ecstasy, cocaine, crack and coffee, there are slang terms for those combinations as well.
 These include “twisters,” “hugs & kisses,” “fire,” “shabu,” “biker coffee” and “party & play.”

 There are also various street names and nicknames for meth use.
 When someone is using meth, they may describe it by any of the following slang terms and phrases: “getting geared up,” “chicken flippin’,” “hot rolling,” “fried,” “foiled,” “speed freak,” “tweaking,” “scattered,” “spun out” and “zooming.”